 - The extra stiff options are not as consistent as some of the other clubs on the list.

-- Focuses more on lower handicap golfers even if there are offerings for high handicap golfers.
+- Focuses more on higher handicap golfers even if there are offerings for experienced golfers.